 Heliophysics Roadmap Team

-(2009) This document represents an input of the U.S. heliophysics science community into the strategic planning process for the NASA Science Directorate for the period 2009–2030.
-NASA Headquarters charged the roadmap team with crafting a sustainable science program achievable within NASA’s resources.
-With flexibility as a guiding principal and input from the community, including a Town Hall meeting in May 2008, we charted a roadmap to enable first-rate science and encourage new discoveries and partnership opportunities.
+- PDF, 21 MB (2013) This document represents an input of the U.S. heliophysics science community into the strategic planning process for the NASA Science Directorate for the period 2014-2033.
+NASA Headquarters charged the roadmap team with crafting a sustainable science program achievable within NASA's resources.
+We charted a roadmap to enable first-rate science and encourage new discoveries and partnership opportunities.
 Our plan is designed to withstand changes in available funding, implementation costs, and limits in launcher availability.
-It incorporates the healthy launch cadence needed to address the end-to-end system science.

 Subpanel for Heliophysics Science and the Moon